ghc-proposals/ghc-proposals/proposals/0000-componentized-cabal.rst

 I have divided this proposal into two parts: first the changes necessary for the Cabal library (which is shared between cabal-install and Stack), and then a description of how cabal-install can take advantage of this new feature.
-I haven't written how Stack can use this feature, mostly because I am not too familiar with the internal architecture of Stack.
+There is not a Stack portion to this proposal, but commentary from the Stack team would be appreciated.

 Proposed Change: Cabal
 ----------------------